 How to Hire an Attorney on Retainer

 You should receive an update letter every month as you work with your attorney or other professional.
-The letter should include an accounting statement form with details of the work that was done on your behalf and billed against the retainer, time billed for each item of work done or contact made, and a total amount billed.
-If you don't get a letter every month, ask for one.
+The letter should include an accounting statement with details of the work that was done on your behalf and billed against the retainer.
+The accounting should include time billed for each item of work done or contact made, with a total for the month.

 Going Over the Retainer Amount

-- A retainer arrangement benefits both the client and the attorney.
+A retainer arrangement benefits both the client and the attorney.
 The attorney has the assurance of being paid monthly or at least on a regular basis.
 This is particularly helpful if a client is slow in paying.

 The retainer arrangement is also beneficial for the client because it provides an anticipatory budget for legal fees.
 Depending on the nature of your case, however, it's not uncommon for a legal matter to "blow up," requiring much more time and effort to resolve.